junxit/us-congress-bills-110/metadata.md

 - 2008-07-24 — Introduced in House
 - 2008-07-24 — Introduced in House
 - 2008-07-24 — Referred to the House Committee on Transportation and Infrastructure.
+- 2008-07-25 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2008-07-25 — Sponsor introductory remarks on measure.
+(CR E1567)
+- 2008-07-31 — Committee Consideration and Mark-up Session Held.
+- 2008-07-31 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-07-31 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2008-09-16 — Placed on the House Calendar, Calendar No. 267.
+- 2008-09-16 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-856.
+- 2008-09-16 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-856.